jlabusch/wrms-cli/README.md

 For now it just dumps the brief+status of a WR and all its descendants.

 Unlike the Search page's `childof:` query, this doesn't restrict the results to "direct" descendants - children-of-children are also shown.
-There isn't currently any filtering or sorting to speak of.

 ## Installing